-Description and location Existing use Leasehold or freehold Tenure and unexpired lease term Dongshan Plaza Guangzhou, PRC Office Leasehold 25 years till January 23, 2045 Villas in City in City Zhongshan City, Guangdong, PRC Residential Leasehold 47 years till January 5, 2067 Residential units in the city of Gladstone, Queensland, Australia Residential Freehold N.A.
+Description and location Existing use Leasehold or freehold Tenure and unexpired lease term Dongshan Plaza Guangzhou, PRC Office Leasehold N.A.
+Villas in City in City Zhongshan City, Guangdong, PRC Residential Leasehold N.A.
+Residential units in the city of Gladstone, Queensland, Australia Residential Freehold N.A.

-Fair value measurement of the Group's assets held for sale in the PRC and Australia
+Fair value measurement of the Group's assets held for sale in Australia and the PRC

-The fair values of the Group's assets held for sale in the PRC and Australia at December 31, 2020 have been determined on the basis of valuations carried out by independent firms of professional valuers having appropriate recognised professional qualification and recent experience in the location and category of the properties being valued, and not related to the Group.
+The fair values of the Group's assets held for sale at December 31, 2021 and 2020 have been determined on the basis of valuations carried out by independent firm of professional valuers having appropriate recognised professional qualification and recent experience in the location and category of the properties being valued, and not related to the Group.
 The fair value was determined based on an open market basis by making reference to the recent transactions of similar properties in similar location and condition under the prevailing market conditions.
 In estimating the fair value of the properties, the highest and best use of the properties is their current use.
 There has been no change to the valuation technique from prior year.